-createQuery allows you define a fetcher that can be auto-fetched and cached
+createQuery allows you define a fetcher factory that is auto-fetched and cached with or without an Accessor value.
+This creates a streamlined and high-performant

 way to fetch data within your application with less effort.

 A query is just a fancy wrapper that subscribes to the signals Observer.
 This means that it can be used for any scenario that is Promise-based - not just data-fetching.
+If you have a Promise, it can be a query.

 See the features table to understand how to best utilize queries for each scenario you may have.